LucasMatiasL/The-Internet-Playwright/README.md

   - [Running the Tests](#running-the-tests)

-## Introduction
+## 🔎 Introduction

-This repository contains examples and code snippets demonstrating how to interact with webpages using Playwright with TypeScript using Page Object
+This repository demonstrates how to interact with webpages using Playwright, a Node.js library for automating testing.
-Model as a design pattern.
+It contains a full end to end suite of the website https://the-internet.herokuapp.com/ using TypeScript and Page Object Model as a design pattern.
-Playwright provides a high-level API for automating web browsers, enabling tasks such as form submission, content extraction, UI interactions and more.

-## Getting Started
+## 📄 Getting Started
 ### Prerequisites

 Ensure you have the following software installed on your system: